ghowland/sysync/README.md

     remove: true
 ```

-This will remove the file.  "source path" is ignored, because removal takes precidence.
+This will remove the file.  "source path" is ignored, because removal takes precedence.

 ##### Inspecting a Host Group's Final Configuration Specification